In This Article

 How to Cut Back on Alcohol

 If you are drinking alcohol every day (especially if it's more than one or two drinks), it's probably a good idea to cut back.
+Otherwise, you're at risk for developing an alcohol use disorder (AUD).
 Here are several tips to help you reduce your alcohol intake:

 Set a Realistic Goal